ietf-wg-ohai/oblivious-http/draft-thomson-http-oblivious.md

 {: numbered="false"}

 This design is based on a design for oblivious DoH, described in
 {{?ODOH=I-D.pauly-dprive-oblivious-doh}}.
-Eric Rescorla helped unify the structure of the key format.
+David Benjamin and Eric Rescorla made technical contributions.